-It is the intent of the Texas Education Agency (TEA) to solicit proposals to provide the K-3 Math Academies in accordance with all requirements stated herein.
-The Awardee will be required to administer the project by completing the following:
+It is the intent of the Texas Education Agency (TEA) to solicit proposals for a legislatively required project in accordance with all requirements stated herein.
+The selected Contractor will be required to provide TEA with the deliverables as specified in this RFP and as agreed upon under any contract(s) resulting from this RFP.
+These deliverables are specified in Section 1.6.